Emergency Radiology One-Year Fellowship Program

 Elective time on other radiology subspecialties is encouraged.
 In recent years, fellows have spent periods in Chest Radiology, Musculoskeletal Radiology and Body Imaging within the University of Washington system.

 Academic and research activities are a critical component of our department, and fellows are expected to participate fully in the ongoing academic activities of the section.
 With assistance from the Director and faculty, the fellow will complete at least one research project using appropriate research design and analytic methods.
 To enable fellows to gain practical skills in academic radiology, we will provide mentorship, academic instruction and dedicated academic time.

 Click here for a downloadable application form.

-We are now accepting fellowship applications for the 2015-2016 academic year.
-If any unexpected opportunities become available for 2014-2015, we will list them here.
+We are accepting fellowship applications for the 2016-2017 academic year.

 Applicants must have successfully completed a radiology residency by the start of their fellowship.

 They must also have passed the USMLE Step 2, and preferably would have passed the Step 3 exams prior to the start of their fellowship.

 Section of Emergency Radiology, Department of Radiology, University of Washington

 325 9th Ave, Box 359728, Seattle, WA 98104.
 Phone: (206) 744-3561, Fax: (206) 744-8560